-It must be built upon a concrete support slab with no wood underpinnings.
 In the outdoor application careful load calculations should be made for the veneer type used on the fireplace as well as the chimney weight.

 Foundations and footings must be made of a frost -protected foundation and be approved by the local building authority.
-For any foundation design and load requirements check with local structural engineer.
-It is the responsibility of the General Contractor to insure adequate foundations.
-See page 14 for weight calculations.
+For any foundation design and load requirements check with the local structural engineer.
+It is the responsibility of the General Contractor to ensure adequate foundations.
+See page 14 for fireplace weights and "footprint" areas.